Axions on a Hyperbolic Ride: Geometric Suppression of CMB Isocurvature and a Blue-Tilted Spectrum: Introduction

 The paper is organized as follows.
 Section~\ref{sec:isocurvature-motivation} reviews the axion isocurvature constraint, Sec.~\ref{sec:hyperbolic} introduces the hyperbolic PQ field-space framework, and Sec.~\ref{sec:Numerical-examples} presents benchmarks and resulting spectra.
+In Sec.~\ref{sec:post_inflationary_dynamics} we briefly discuss post-inflationary dynamics of the radial field and possible effects on axion isocurvature.
 We conclude in Sec.~\ref{sec:conclusion}.
-Appendices~\ref{App:Hyperbolic_UV_example}, \ref{app:template} and \ref{app:setup} give a UV-motivated origin for the hyperbolic metric, a semi-analytic data-facing template, and relevant derivations respectively.
+Appendix~\ref{app:theta_conservation} discusses conservation of superhorizon isocurvature modes from the end of inflation until QCD epoch, while Appendix.~\ref{sec:setup} gives theoretical derivation for the radial and angular field in a generic metric-space.
+Appendices~\ref{App:Hyperbolic_UV_example} and \ref{app:template} give a UV-motivated example for the hyperbolic metric, and details of a semi-analytic data-facing template respectively.